LTUC/amman-dotnet-401d2/Curriculum/Class12/LAB.md

 #### Hotel Requirements
 1. The hotel can hold many guests at any given time, in fact guests can come and go as the please.....asyncronously :)
 2. The hotel is named "Async Inn" and has many nationwide locations.
 Each Hotel will have a City, State, Address, and phone number.
-3. Each hotel room can be one of three types, A master suite, Luxery suite, or studio.
+3. Each hotel room can be one of three types, A master suite, luxery suite, or studio.
 4. The price varies for each room.
-5. To follow local regulations, you must also indicate if a room is ADA accessible.
-6. The number of rooms for each hotel varies.
+5. The number of rooms for each hotel varies.
 Some Hotels have only a few rooms, while others may have dozens.
+6. Each room should specify what type of room it is and what the nightly rate is.

 #### Customers
 1. The first time a customer calls in for a reservation, they give their First Name, Last Name, and phone number